 02 of 09

 Just about anything you can do with a potato, you can do with cassava.
-Here is a classic example - make yuca into fries.
+As a classic example, you can make yuca into fries.
 The taste and texture are very similar.
 These yuca fries are easy to make and are delicious served as a side dish or a snack.

 03 of 09

 This savory cheese bread uses yuca flour instead of wheat flour, making it gluten-free.
 The finished product has a biscuit like quality.
 The yuca bread is traditionally baked into half-moon shapes, but there has been success baking them into round biscuit shapes, too.
 Note: Yuca flour is also called tapioca starch.

 This recipe is a take on a classic Cuban dish: yuca con mojo.
 This is a vegan dish that combines cooked yuca (cassava) and a mojo sauce of citrus juices, garlic and onions, and spices.
 Yuca con mojo is usually served as a side dish.
 Note: you can use fresh or frozen yuca in this recipe.Continue to 5 of 9 below.

 05 of 09

 Here is a very simple, yet tasty, way to cook and serve yuca.
 Roasted garlic and a pinch of nutmeg give this dish a sweet and savory flavor.
 This is Caribbean comfort food at its best.
 Creamed and mashed cassava is also versatile.
 For example, for a low-fat diet, you can use skim milk, for a lactose-free diet you can use soy milk.
 Also, fresh yuca isn't necessary; you can use frozen.